ChesterIcarus/DataProcessing/README.md

 The exposure analysis tool uses the daymet temperature data and the results of the simulation to calculate agent exposure at an event level, when possible.
 If event level data is not available for a particular route, the temperature at the link of the starting activity is used.
 Some travel is air conditioned, so indoor temperatures are used for exposure.
 The exposure analysis tool will load the network data from database and then iteratively calculate the exposure for each agent in batches of 100k agents.
 Since the events and exposure parsing tools have already done most of the heavy lifting in parsing, the exposure tool is actually quite quick.

 Results are saved back to the original output tables.
 Since updates in SQL are slow, it is actually much faster to create new temporary tables, drop the old ones and rename the new ones.
-The only side affect of this is that sqlite may change the schema slightly to reflect the simplified sqlite typing; this will have no fucntional affect on the database, and it can be readily changed if it is an issue.
+The only side affect of this is that sqlite may change the schema slightly to reflect the simplified sqlite typing; this will have no functional affect on the database, and it can be readily changed if it is an issue.
+Since large tables are being created and dropped (and can be done so repeatedly if running multiple exposure analysis runs), it may be worth seeing the [storage remark](#minimizing-storage) in the notes section.

 ## Notes